Negishi Line: Services

+All trains on the Negishi Line are local trains, stopping at all stations.
+Between approximately 09:30 & 14:30 trains display Rapid, as they omit some stops in Central Tokyo on the Keihin-Tohoku Line portion of the service.

-During the daytime, trains operate every 4 minutes between Yokohama and Sakuragichō stations (including Yokohama Line trains).
-Between Sakuragichō and Isogo, trains operate every 7 minutes, and Isogo and Ōfuna every 10 minutes.
+During the daytime, trains operate every 10 minutes between Yokohama and Ofuna, and every 5-10 minutes between Yokohama and Isogo.

-The Hamakaiji limited express service also operates on the Negishi Line.
+The Hamakaiji limited express service also formerly operated on the Negishi Line until the service ceased operating on January 3, 2019.

 Freight services

 Freight trains are a common sight on the Negishi Line.
 The following rail companies either link up to or use the Negishi Line for the purpose of transporting freight.